-In this post,we would like to share you that what is different if we use different glues and adhesives.
+In this post, we would like to share with you what is different if we use different glues and adhesives.
 Even we will mention some specific glues.
-But as a professional magnet manufacturer, we don’t recommend any brand or any pratical glues.
+But as a professional magnet manufacturer, we don’t recommend any brand or any practical glues.

-So before we start let us talk a little bit about our self-adhesive flexible magnetic strip.
+So, before we start, let us talk a little bit about our self-adhesive flexible magnetic strip.
 Ours is a premium product which uses the taser for 965 adhesives.
 This is protected by a pink or red plastic backing strip.
 The adhesive holds instantly but it achieves its maximum hold in about two days.
-Although taser for 965 is a strong adhesive， it can be defeated by the weight of whatever it is that it is stuck to. so the key to using self-adhesive flexible magnets is to keep it for lightweight applications.
+Although taser for 965 is a strong adhesive, it can be defeated by the weight of whatever it is that it is stuck to. so the key to using self-adhesive flexible magnets is to keep them for lightweight applications.

-Right we’re going to start now by looking at ferrite magnets.
+Right now we’re going to start by looking at ferrite magnets.
 These are sometimes known as ceramic or craft magnets.
-When you see these in craft shops，they usually have a dimple or a white spot on one side and this is to show you which side to put your a TC bond.
+When you see these in craft shops, they usually have a dimple or a white spot on one side and this is to show you which side to put your a TC bond.
 We hope you can see the dimple there.
-The reason this has to be present is because with traditional crafting magnets.
-They are only magnetized on one face, the non-dimple face.
-So they will stick together that way , when you try to put dimple to dimple they don’t stick.
-We stopped stocking these traditional crafting ferrite magnets in 2012 , because we were inundated with complaints that they were simply not strong enough.
+The reason this has to be present is that traditional crafting magnets are only magnetized on one face (the non-dimple face).
+So they will stick together that way, when you try to put dimple to dimple they don’t stick.
+We stopped stocking these traditional crafting ferrite magnets in 2012 because we were inundated with complaints that they were simply not strong enough.

 So, for example, you can use a traditional hot-melt glue gun， PVA crafting glue.

 Then there is the choice of using a strong PVA glue, such as the no more nails range.
 Contact adhesives.
 Two-part epoxy resins or even superglue.
 You can also use sticky craft dot-type adhesives.
 We don’t know if you can see this very well.
 These are produced by a company called fantastic other brands.